benji2264/personal_website/content/home/experience.md

         Research topic: Partial LiDAR point clouds completion.

         * Reimplemented and compared state of the art deep learning methods for LiDAR point clouds completion.
-        * Deployed these algorithms on the lab’s vehicles for real-world testing.

         Skills: Deep Learning, 3D Computer Vision, PyTorch